Sorry, the 2019-2020 ecatalog will be released soon.

-The Career Pathway Certificate of Completion: Basic Allied Health Care was created in response to the region’s need for skilled healthcare workers.
-The Pathway Certificate consists of an evidence-based curriculum, including a minimum 33-hour internship that gives students a solid foundation in the allied health field.
-The program supports candidates to move into advanced training programs in the healthcare profession.
+The Career Pathway Certificate of Completion: Basic Allied Health Care was created in response to the region’s need for skilled health care workers.
+The Pathway Certificate consists of an evidence-based curriculum that gives students a solid foundation in the allied health field.
+The program supports candidates to move into advanced training programs in the health care profession.
 This certificate provides students with the chance to gain entry-level skills in a high demand career field.

-Students must complete a minimum of 16 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
-All courses in this program must be completed with a ‘C’ or better.
+Students must complete a minimum of 16 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+All courses in this program must be completed with a grade of ‘C’ or better.
 One course must be completed at Southwestern before the Career Pathway Certificate of Completion: Basic Allied Health Care is awarded.